tfrengler/CSSelenium/README.md

 Not all webpages are well made in terms of their markup (some are even actively hostile to automation testers...).
 You may come across scenarios where elements are not easily identifiable when searching globally, and sometimes limiting the search to within some element/container/wrapper can help you out.

-Yes, this incurs the overhead of an extra call to Selenium via FindElement(s) and is definitely less performant than constructing an Xpath- or CSSSelector-locator that can do this in one go.
-Remember these methods are about easy of use, not best practices or performance.
+_NOTE:_ Yes, I am aware this incurs the overhead of an extra call to Selenium via **FindElement(s)** and is definitely less performant than constructing an Xpath- or CSSSelector-locators that can do this in one go.
+Remember these methods are about easy of use, not performance.

 ---